chadsec1/decoyim/THREAT_MODEL.md

 - The ISP (or inbetween network provider) of a server
 - Someone with physical access to the computer of the user
 - Someone with software access to the computer of the user
-- Someone with a remote exploit against CoyIM
+- Someone with a remote exploit against DecoyIM
 - Build servers
 - Download servers
 - The ISP (or inbetween network provider) of download servers
-- The CoyIM developers
+- The DecoyIM developers

 ## Attacks